-- The risk-based screening framework established by the Panel in 2010 was successful in incorporating current information leading to the addition of new and removal of existing CECs from the monitoring list (i.e., in providing on- and off-ramps) and should continue to be applied to update the CEC monitoring list into the future. - To complement monitoring of known CECs, the Panel recommends implementation of the estrogen receptor alpha and aryl hydrocarbon receptor (ER-α and AhR, respectively) assays for screening of CECs in potable reuse projects.
-These assays are now sufficiently standardized and robust for screening level data collection and assessment over the next 3 to 5 years.
-As interpretive guidance for bioscreening data is not yet mature, response actions such as identification of bioactive chemicals is encouraged but should not be required during the data collection phase. - Additional investment in research and training is needed to provide an expanded, robust "bioscreening toolbox", an interpretive framework for the toolbox, and to increase capacity for bioanalytical measurement. - Non-targeted (chemical) analysis (NTA) holds promise as a powerful tool for identifying previously unidentified chemicals in recycled water samples.
+- The risk-based screening framework established by the Panel in 2010 was successful in incorporating current information leading to the addition of new and removal of existing CECs from the monitoring list (i.e., in providing on- and off-ramps) and should continue to be applied to update the CEC monitoring list into the future. - The Panel recommends implementation of the estrogen and aryl hydrocarbon receptor (ER and AhR) assays for screening of unmonitored CECs in potable reuse projects.
+These assays are now sufficiently standardized and robust for screening level data collection and assessment. - Additional investment in research and training is needed to provide an expanded, robust "bioscreening toolbox", and to increase capacity for bioanalytical measurement. - Non-targeted (chemical) analysis (NTA) holds promise as a powerful tool for identifying previously unidentified chemicals in recycled water samples.
 However, at this time, unlike some bioanalytical tools, NTA remains highly complex, labor and capital cost intensive.
-The Panel recommends these be attempted and/or applied with clear goals (e.g. as guided by the responses from bioanalytical tools) on a voluntary basis as part of investigative type studies. - The Panel recommends that the State Water Board consider taking several procedural steps to clarify roles and responsibilities for the State and Regional Water Boards (as described in Section 2.3) for permitting of potable reuse projects, to improve the management of potable reuse facility monitoring data (i.e., CEC, bioanalytical, and high-frequency operation data), and the reporting of potable reuse operations to the public.
+The Panel recommends these be attempted and/or applied with clear goals (e.g. as guided by the responses from bioanalytical tools) as part of investigative type studies. - The Panel recommends that the State Water Board consider taking several procedural steps to clarify roles and responsibilities for the State and Regional Water Boards (as described in Section 2.3) for permitting of potable water reuse projects, to improve the management of potable water facility monitoring data (i.e., CEC, bioanalytical, and high-frequency operation data), and the reporting of potable water operations to the public. - A more flexible and responsive program should be developed to update CEC monitoring recommendations in response to rapidly emerging science, technology advances and monitoring (screening) data collected.
+In this context, the State Water Board might want to take a more active role in procuring, managing and assessing CEC monitoring data and associated toxicological thresholds, that are subject to rapid/continual evolution. - The Panel recommends that the State Water Board consider the results of more definitive research showing an actual relationship of antibiotic resistance to recycled water before changing its current policy.

-- A more flexible and responsive program should be developed to update CEC monitoring recommendations in response to rapidly emerging science, technology advances and monitoring (screening) data collected.
-In this context, the State Water Board might want to take a more active role in procuring, managing and assessing CEC monitoring data and associated toxicological thresholds, that are subject to rapid/continual evolution. - The Panel recommends that the State Water Board consider the results of more definitive research showing an actual relationship of antibiotic resistance to recycled water before changing its current policy. - The Panel recommends that the State Water Board reconvene an independent Panel to review proposed changes to CEC monitoring recommendations every three years.
+The Panel recommends that the State Water Board reconvene an independent Panel or review proposed changes to CEC monitoring recommendations every three years.